puppetlabs-toy-chest/puppet-quest-guide/quests/resources.md

 ## Tasks

-1. You already have root access, but if you're going to fit in among the Elvium Users, you'll need you'll need a body of your own.
-Let's check if you exist in Elvium.
-Type the following command to check:
+1. You already have root access, but if you ever want to walk among Elvium Users discretely, you'll need your own account.
+Pick out a name for yourself, and type the following command to check if it exists already.

         puppet resource user yourname

 2. What, you don't exist?
-You'd better create a system account for yourself forthwith!
-Type the following commanad to add yourself to the system:
+You'd better create a system account for yourself right away!
+Type the following commanad:

         useradd -r yourname

 3. That was a close one.
-Any unidentified resource is terminated every 30 minutes.
 Go ahead and type the following command into the command line again:

         puppet resource user yourname